hanfak/topics-to-learn/testing-reading-maintaining/legacy-code/README.md

   - and probably written with bad structure,
   - poor or little testing,
   - poorly engineered
-  - not kept upto date.
+  - not kept upto date
+  - Code that predates current team
+  - that has not been touched in living memory
   - But they are still used by the business and need to be maintained, thus making it hard to do so.

 - Legacy Code is valuable code you’re afraid to change.